-Note: See also transfer-source, notify-source and parental-source.
+Note: See also transfer-source and notify-source.

 Zone Transfers

 BIND has mechanisms in place to facilitate zone transfers and set limits on the amount of load that transfers place on the system.
 The following options apply to zone transfers.